How to Estimate Your Take-Home Pay in Canada in 2026

 What deductions are taken off my gross pay in Canada?

-Common mandatory deductions include federal & provincial income tax, CPP contributions, EI premiums.
+Common mandatory deductions include federal and provincial income tax, CPP contributions, EI premiums.
 Additional deductions could include health insurance premiums, pension contributions, union dues etc.

 Where can I find my tax brackets in Canada?